h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **calibration_frame**: (DRF, GBM) Specifies the frame to be used for Platt scaling.

--  **seed**: (K-Means, GBM, DL, DRF) Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
+-  **seed**: (K-Means, GBM, DL, DRF, IF) Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
 The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.

 -  **intercept**: (GLM) To include a constant term in the model, check this checkbox.
 This option is selected by default.